An Unforgettable Ford’s Theatre Experience: A Practical Guide

 • Leadership Gallery floor for rotating exhibits, lecture and reception space

-• Distance-learning lab outfitted with state-of-the-art technology that allows Ford’s Theatre to engage students and teachers nationwide and around the world.
+• The distance-learning lab is outfitted with state-of-the-art technology that allows Ford’s Theatre to engage students and teachers nationwide and around the world.

 photo credit Maxwell MacKenzie